igeligel/personal-site/content/07-15-2017/index.md

 I hope I could give you a nice start into testing Vue.js with Jest.
 Definitely look into the [Options/Data section of the Vue.js documentation](https://vuejs.org/v2/api/#Options-Data) to find more about mocking up data.
 And probably instead of the custom build with vue-server-renderer and jsdom you should look into [eddyerburgh/avoriaz](https://github.com/eddyerburgh/avoriaz) or the upcoming [vue-test-utils](https://github.com/vuejs/vue-test-utils).

-You also can find this blog post at my [personal blog](https://www.kevinpeters.net/blog/unit-testing-vue-js-components-with-jest).

 You can find the full code in the repository: [igeligel/vue-jest-example](https://github.com/igeligel/vue-jest-example)